Zeal8bit/Zeal-8-bit-OS/README.md

 There are still some work to do in the project.
 Some features needs to be development on the kernel side, some things needs to be documented in the project, here is a non-exhaustive list:
 * <s>Generate header files usable by user programs for: syscalls, file entries, directories entries, opening flags, etc..</s> **Done, header files are available in `kernel_headers` directory.**
 * <s>Document clearly what each syscall does</s> **Done, check ASM header file.**
 * <s>A writable file system.
-Currently, only `rawtable` (more about it below) file system is implemented, which is read-only.</s> ZealFS file system has been implemented, it supports files and directories, and is writable!
+Currently, only `rawtable` (more about it below) file system is implemented, which is read-only.</s> **ZealFS file system has been implemented, it supports files and directories, and is writable!**
-* List the loaded drivers from a user program.
-* List the available disks from a user program.
-* Refactor the kernel code to have a proper memory module, with better names for the required macros.
 * Come up with ABI and API for video, TTY, GPIO drivers, etc...
+  * <s>Keyboard API</s> **Done**
+  * <s>Video text API</s> **Done**
+  * GPIO API
+  * Video graphic API
 * Relocatable user programs.
 It is already possible to generate a relocation table when assembling a program with `z88dk-z80asm`.
+* Refactor the kernel code to have a proper memory module, with better names for the required macros.
+* Make it work with MMU-less targets, and add a configuration option for this.
+* Process all the `TODO` and `FIXME` left in the code.
 * Lift some restrictions that can be avoided, such as having the user's program stack pointer in the last virtual page.
-* Process all the `TODO` and `FIXME` left in the code.
-* Make it work with MMU-less targets, and add a configuration option for this.
+* List the loaded drivers from a user program.
+* List the available disks from a user program.
 * Implement a software breakpoint with a reset vector.
 * Optimize the code to be smaller and faster.
 * *More things I am forgetting...*